FALL TREES MANUALLY (BASIC)

-Duff Consulting adopts a variety of assessment methods to ensure you develop the required skills and knowledge and to keep the course a practical, hands-on-learning experience.
+A variety of assessment methods are utilised to ensure you develop the required skills and knowledge and to keep the course a practical, hands-on-learning experience.
 These methods are:

 You must be physically capable of starting, holding and using a chainsaw for sustained periods of time in the practical component of the course.